How Long Can a Medical Certificate Cover?

 How to request the right timeframe appropriately

 If you want a certificate to cover a realistic timeframe, focus on facts and function.
 Explain what your symptoms are, when they started, and how they affect your ability to perform your duties safely.
 If you have a safety-critical job or physical role, explain that clearly.
-Then ask the clinician what timeframe they consider clinically appropriate rather than demanding a specific number of days.
+Then allow the clinician to decide what timeframe they consider clinically appropriate rather than demanding a specific number of days.

 If you feel you need longer because symptoms are not improving, arrange a follow-up review.
 This is often the safest and most defensible pathway for longer time off.